tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. _storage_api-call:

-.. function:: vshard.storage.call(bucket_id, mode(read:write), function_name, {argument_list})
+.. function:: vshard.storage.call(bucket_id, mode, function_name, {argument_list})

-    Call the user function on the current ``storage`` instance.
+    Call the specified function on the current ``storage`` instance.

     :param bucket_id: a bucket identifier
-    :param mode: a type of the function: read or write
+    :param mode: a type of the function: 'read' or 'write'
-    :param function_name: a function to execute
+    :param function_name: function to execute
-    :param argument_list: an array of the function's arguments
+    :param argument_list: array of the function's arguments

     :Return: